charmoniumQ/PROBE/docs/benchmark_suite/README.md

 Matrix factorization methods use only $(n_{\mathrm{benchmarks}} - k) \times (n_{\mathrm{features}} - k) = n_{\mathrm{benchmarks}} n_{\mathrm{features}} - k(n_{\mathrm{benchmarks}} + n_{\mathrm{features}}) + k^2$ parameters.
 When $k$ is low, matrix factorization is much fewer parameters than linear regression at the cost of some in-sample accuracy, but when $k$ approaches $n_{\mathrm{features}}$, it is less parameter-efficient than linear regression.
 Number of parameters is not truly an independent variable that can be directly swept over.
-Rather $k$ is an independent variable, we sweep over $k$, and plot the number-of-parameters on the x-axis, since that is more directly interpretable.
+Rather $k$ is an independent variable, we determine the best $k$ experimentally, and plot the number-of-parameters on the x-axis, since that is more directly interpretable.
 Models with a large number of parameters are more likely to overfit to spurious correlations on the test sample which generalize poorly on the train sample.
 Overgeneralization is appropriately punished by cross-validation.